KiaraMartin/Final_Project_for_Peckham_DAZ_Introduction_to_Data_Science/README.md

 This is the final project of Kiara Martin for the Peckham Digital Accelerator Zone: Introduction to Data Science course.

-I will be comparing annual sunshine and rainfall data in England from 2015-2024 from (https://www.metoffice.gov.uk/research/climate/maps-and-data/uk-and-regional-series) against annual chlamydia diagnoses in people aged 15 to 24 years in England between 2015 to 2024 data from (https://www.gov.uk/government/statistics/sexually-transmitted-infections-stis-annual-data-tables/sexually-transmitted-infections-and-screening-for-chlamydia-in-england-2024-report), in attempts to identify a possible correlation between the two datasets.
+I will be cleaning and comparing annual sunshine and rainfall data in England from 2015 to 2024 (Met Office, 2025) against annual chlamydia diagnoses in people aged 15 to 24 years in England between 2015 to 2024 data (GOV.UK, 2025) in attempts to identify a possible correlation between the two datasets.